impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.27.2: May 24th, 2023 =
+* Fix: No errors are thrown for missing JavaScript files in the Payment Gateway Settings page.

 = 2.27.1: May 18th, 2023 =
 * Fix: Tributes are displayed even when only the last name of the tribute is filled in the form.
 * Fix: Subscriptions can be successfully canceled from the donor dashboard.